karelk/blacklist-postfix/README.md

 # blacklist-postfix
-parse mail logs, use regex to match offending patterns, extrac IP address and add it to firewall
+parse mail logs, use regex to match offending patterns, extrac IP address and block it in iptables